wp-plugins/employee-scheduler/readme.txt

 * Employees can report expenses and mileage

 Upgrade to [Employee Scheduler Pro](https://wpalchemists.com/downloads/employee-scheduler-pro/) for even more features!

 * Bulk create shifts
 * Bulk edit shifts
 * Create payroll reports
 * Easily filter shifts and expenses on several criteria
-* View report comparing employees\' scheduled hours to hours actually worked
+* View report comparing employees' scheduled hours to hours actually worked

 == Installation ==
 The Plugin can be installed directly from the main WordPress Plugin page.

 1. Go to the Plugins => Add New page.
-2. Enter \'Employee Scheduler\' (without quotes) in the textbox and click the \'Search Plugins\' button.
+2. Enter 'Employee Scheduler' (without quotes) in the textbox and click the 'Search Plugins' button.
-3. In the list of relevant Plugins click the \'Install\' link for Plugin Options Starter Kit on the right hand side of the page.
+3. In the list of relevant Plugins click the 'Install' link for Plugin Options Starter Kit on the right hand side of the page.
-4. Click the \'Install Now\' button on the popup page.
+4. Click the 'Install Now' button on the popup page.
-5. Click \'Activate Plugin\' to finish installation.
+5. Click 'Activate Plugin' to finish installation.
-6. That\'s it!
+6. That's it!

 After installation, you can go to Employee Scheduler --> Instructions in your WordPress dashboard to learn how to configure the plugin.